kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 For that we have directory `procject_cli` with `lib.rs` and `main.rs` files, which are structured to define and run data processing tasks related to handling Postgres data, processing it, and uploading the results to AWS S3:

 `procject_cli/src/lib.rs`
-This file acts as the library module, providing reusable components and configurations for your application.
+This file acts as the library module, providing reusable components and configurations for my application.

 ```rust
 extern crate openssl;